Solar power could be the best way to increase your property’s value, as well as reduce your energy bill.

 Henry Ruiz, Chief Product Officer of the REA Group states, “Having solar panels installed on your roof represents a valuable investment in your property, as this research shows.

-Hints for using solar power
+Hints: using solar power for homes

 The savings made when using solar will depend on the location of the home and the power of the solar unit that is installed, as well as the cost of electricity in your area.

-Here are some useful tips to get the most value from solar
+Here are some useful tips to get the most value from solar energy.

 Since power is produced during daylight, using it during the day is most beneficial.
 For instance, take showers and do the laundry in daylight hours.